This post asks is deflation bad or good?

-- Why let markets determine prices?
-Prices, are information points.
+- Prices are information points.
 If they need to adjust downward, they adjust for a reason.
 Either demand is less or supply is more.
 The market is trying to adjust and correct so the economy can be more healthy.
 Any prevention of this adjustment will result in a less than optimal disequilibrium.

 - Austrian economists certainly would disagree that deflation is bad.
 Austrian economists Mises, Hayek, Menger believed deflation was the cure for credit expansion inflation.
 If housing prices went wild because of excess easy credit, the market needs to adjust.

-- Is Japan poor? – Everyone points to Japanese deflation and how bad it is, but Japan is a rich country and the citizens have a lot of purchasing power.
+Is Japan poor? – Everyone points to Japanese deflation and how bad it is, but Japan is a rich country and the citizens have a lot of purchasing power.
+The issue with Japan is really the Debt to GDP ration.

 Deflation is bad when it becomes expectational or runaway and has no relation to reality.
 Expectations can drive prices into a downward spiral.
-This rarely happens.
+This does not happen.
 Expectational driven price changes usually are a hyperinflation experience.
 Deflation is more often -1%.
-Big deal.
+Further, when you talk about deflation or inflation you are referring to the CPI or PPI and narrowly defined index. hen entrepreneurs make decisions they based it not on an aggregate number but the inputs ad choices relevant to their production or consumption function which is different thn an abstract aggregate.

 Further, on a day to day level, people have different indifference curves and not everyone will delay a purchase based on future price expectations.
 Some people want or need to have something now.
 For example, think of all the people who stood in line for the new generation of iPods, or bought them soon after they came out, even though next year it will be cheaper.